 Emotions, thoughts and behaviours are all linked, using DBT skills for the emotional part of the cycle will help improve all aspects of the situation

 Dialectical Behavior Therapy is a cutting edge therapeutic approach for those experiencing addiction.

 DBT aims to treat addiction as a symptom of emotional dysregulation.
-Many people have fallen into addiction through using substances/behaviours as a way of coping with intense, painful feelings.
+Many people have fallen into addiction by using substances/behaviours as a way of coping with intense, painful feelings.
 Using chemicals or behaviours to manage feelings may seem to work in the beginning the consequences soon become all too apparent.

 DBT offers another way of managing emotions without the use of substances or addictive behaviours.
-DBT training can really help people to manage intense feelings and replace the addictive behaviour with healthy and effective strategies.
+DBT training can really help people to manage intense feelings and replace addictive behaviour with healthy and effective strategies.